-- 1984 - Mario Soto, Cincinnati’s starting pitcher, is ejected from the game when he shoves Steve Rippley, the third base umpire who called Ron Cey’s foul ball down the left-field line a home run.
-Although the decision will be reversed, the Reds right-hander will also attack Cubs coach Don Zimmer, prompting National League president Chub Feeney to suspend the fiery fireballer for five games, the first of the two suspensions he will be given this season.
+- 1984 - Mario Soto, Cincinnati’s starting pitcher, is ejected from the game when he shoves Steve Rippley, the third base umpire who called Ron Cey’s foul ball down the left field line a home run.
+Although the decision will be reversed, the Reds’ right-hander will also attack Cubs coach Don Zimmer, prompting National League president Chub Feeney to suspended the fiery fireballer for five games, the first of the two suspensions he will be given this season.
 (1)

 - 2015 - Cubs pitcher Jon Lester sets a new record for most hitless at bats from the start of a career by going 0 for 2 in a game against the Nationals.
 Coming into the game, he had been tied with Joey Hamilton with 57 fruitless at-bats.
 (3)

 - Cubs birthdays: Jimmy Hallinan, Jerry Kindall, Todd Hundley.
-Also notable: Frank Thomas HOF, Jeff Bagwell HOF.
+Also notable: Jeff Bagwell (HoF), Frank Thomas (HoF).

 - (1) — The National Pastime.